aziz3d/hope-foundation/README.md

 npm run build
 ```

-The built files will be in the `dist/` directory.
+The built files will be in the `dist/` directory in your main application directory

 ## Project Structure